Diplacus douglasii: Distribution and habitat

 D. douglasii is classified as a serpentine indicator and hence is most commonly found serpentine soils, but can also be found on bare clay or granitic soils.
 As a hydrophyte, it is generally found along the upper banks of small creeks, and is classified as a facultative wetland species.
-However, it is important to note that D. douglasii is equally likely to be found in wetland and non wetland habitats, also occurring in chaparral and foothill woodland communities.
+However, D. douglasii is equally likely to be found in wetland and non wetland habitats, also occurring in chaparral and foothill woodland communities.

 Ecology

 Diplacus douglasii flowers between February and April.

 Growing on serpentine soils, it has adaptations to survive conditions most plants can't tolerate.
 Serpentine soils are known to be deficient in essential nutrients for plants.
 In addition to being low in essential plant nutrients such as nitrogen, calcium, phosphorus, potassium and sulfur, serpentine soils also have high levels of magnesium and heavy metals including nickel, cobalt and chromium, which are toxic to most plants.

-Other plants commonly found growing alongside M. douglasii include:
+Other plants commonly found growing alongside D. douglasii include: